warint/EpiBibR/README.md

 through a REST API.
 The data provide important information such as authors, methods, data, and citations to make it easier for researchers to find relevant contributions to their research questions.
-Our package proposes 22 features for the 28,000 references (on April 21, 2020) and access to the data has been made as easy as possible in order to integrate efficiently in almost any researcher’s pipeline.
+Our package proposes 22 features for the 48,000 references (on June 15, 2020) and access to the data has been made as easy as possible in order to integrate efficiently in almost any researcher’s pipeline.